mhshakouri/siteace/README.md

 # siteace
-SiteAce assessment for Coursera - not the latest version but funcitoning
+SiteAce assessment for Coursera - not the latest version but functioning